Edward-Phillips/shakespearianPokemon/README.md

 ```
 docker-compose --profile database up --build -d
 ```

 This runs the mysql_db service in the docker-compose.yml file.
-Be sure that your docker_database urls point at mysql_db and not local host as they are networking within the container.
+If you have updated the service names in docker-compose.yml, ensure the environment variables set in the docker.env file reflect those changes.

 ## Running the app without docker